InitialPrefabs/ImportOverrides/README.md

     - 3. Click the `+` sign in the top left corner
     - 4. Select `Add package from git URL...`
 3. Download the zip and extract `com.initialprefabs.importoverrides` into your project manually.

-## Usage
-Use `TextureImporterSettings` normally in your project.
-Any serialized `TextureImporterSettings` will be displayed with a custom GUI in the inspector.